sbrincat/spynal/docs/API_reference.rst

 and how developers should write new code for it. *Specific* reference for each Spynal module and function can be found in the :doc:`Function reference by module <modules>` section.

-Functional interface
+Procedural interface
 --------------------
-Spynal has a Matlab-like purely functional interface.
+Spynal has a Matlab-like purely procedural (function-based) interface.
 No object-oriented programming required, and no hidden state changes.
 To perform analysis, users simply call the appropriate function with a data array, and typically one or more appropriate parameters:

 ``analysis(data, labels, ...)``